 Hopefully, this plan will help you save, simply.
 Now when it comes to planning the details, booking vendors and making purchases for your big day, there are plenty of ways you can keep the costs down.
 Here are my top 5 tips for reducing your overall costs:

 1. Trim the Guest List – Plain and simple, it will cost you more money to host more people.
 If you choose to host a large wedding and are working with a limited budget, you will have to make sacrifices in other areas to accommodate your guests.

-2. When and Where – The date and time as well as the location all play a big role in determining wedding costs.
+2. When and Where – The date and time, as well as the location, play a big role in determining wedding costs.
 Choosing an off-peak season to get married or opting for mid-week versus Saturday night could save you big money.
-Also, if you’re a city dweller in a major metropolitan area, it could serve you well to have a reverse-destination wedding in the suburbs to lower your costs.
+Also, if you’re a city dweller in a major metropolitan area, it could serve you well to have a reverse destination wedding in the suburbs to lower your costs.

 3. Shop Savvy – Be sure to do your research and shop around for the best prices on items for your wedding.
 My motto?
 Never pay full price.
 Take advantage of rewards miles and online coupon codes, and don’t be afraid to hit up a thrift shop to save some moolah.

 4. DIY if you Dare – There are likely some aspects of your day you could do yourselves for less, whether that’s creating décor or being your own DJ.
 Take on only what you can realistically handle or consider utilizing the talents of family and friends.

 5. Buck Tradition – Don’t be afraid to say “no thanks” to wedding traditions that you don’t love or that add to your overall cost.
 Seek out inexpensive alternatives such as swapping expensive fresh floral arrangements for tissue paper flowers or opting to serve donuts instead of a luxe multi-tiered wedding cake.